-We were never supposed to do this alone.
+We were never supposed to do this on our own.
 Raising a child was something that the whole tribe likely would have taken a role in.
 And as for the mother, she would’ve been surrounded by others who had either been there before, or ones who were in the same boat as she was.
-My point being, if you’re struggling because you’re doing this on your own, then it’s because you were never supposed to.
+Essentially, she would constantly be in a baby group of some sort.
+If you’re struggling because you’re doing this on your own, then it’s because you were never supposed to.

-It doesn’t matter what stage you’re at with your child though, you can still probably attend some sort of parenting group.
+But it doesn’t matter what stage you’re at with your baby, you can still probably attend some sort of baby group.

-As well as simply getting you out of the house, these parenting groups: sensory play, breastfeeding group, massage, and plenty more, all give you the same thing.
+As well as simply getting you out of the house, these baby groups all give you the same thing.
 People who have been through what you’re going through and the support to help you through it.

 Not only that, but there’s also a chance you’ll make new friends who are in a similar position to you.
 One thing new parents often find is a sense of abandonment from old friends once they have the baby.
 All of a sudden you can’t go out as much, go to whatever social occasions you once frequented, and instead you’re stuck inside on a Friday night with a baby who wants to scream.
-Yes, they might come around a lot at first, much like family; at the end of the day a new baby is a wonderful novelty.
-But people will soon drift back into old patterns once the baby becomes old news.
-It’s happened to us, and I dare say we’re not the only ones.
+Yes, they might come around a lot at first.
+At the end of the day a new baby is a wonderful novelty.
+But people might slowly come less and less as you drift apart in what you’re able to do.

-If you’ve never been to these parenting groups, then I highly suggest that you give them a go.
+If you’ve never been to these baby groups, then I highly suggest that you give them a go.
 If you’re the father in all this, then yes you can, and should, still go.
-I’ll admit, I hardly ever see a dad at these groups, and I went on a weekly basis during the first 6 months or so of Isabelle’s life.
-In total, I’ve probably been to around 25-30 classes as of this writing, and in all that time I’ve only ever seen one other dad.
-Admittedly they are all mid-day and mid-week, so a lot of people work at these times, I on the other hand have every Tuesday off and finish work by 2:30pm every day, so I’m in a position where I can go.
-It’s one of the perks of being a postman.
+I’ll admit, I hardly ever saw a dad at these groups.
+I did go on a weekly basis during the first 6 months or so of Isabelle’s life.
+But then they were mostly mid week and mid day, and many people are in work at this time.
+I guess that’s one of the many perks of being a postman.